adblockplus/adblockpluschrome/README.md

 rebuilding the extension you should manually force reloading it in Edge by hitting the _Reload Extension_ button.

+The build script calls the ensure_dependencies script automatically to manage the dependencies (see _dependencies_ file).
+Dependencies with local modifications won't be updated.
+Otherwise during development specifying a feature-branch's name for a dependency's revision is sometimes useful.
+Alternatively dependency management can be disabled completely by setting the _SKIP_DEPENDENCY_UPDATES_ environment variable, for example:

+    SKIP_DEPENDENCY_UPDATES=true ./build.py devenv -t chrome

 Running the unit tests
 ----------------------